-The other result was minus € 40 million compared to minus € 1 million in the previous year.
-The reduction was mainly due to the recognition of loan-related provisions for litigation on a portfolio basis in connection with loan contract clauses in Croatia (€ 20 million) and proceedings with the consumer protection authority in Romania (€ 14 million), as well as impairment losses on non-financial assets (up € 6 million) above all in Romania (land and tangible fixed assets).
+The other result was minus \in 40 million compared to minus \in 1 million in the previous year.
+The reduction was mainly due to the recognition of loan-related provisions for litigation on a portfolio basis in connection with loan contract clauses in Croatia (\in 20 million) and proceedings with the consumer protection authority in Romania (\in 14 million), as well as impairment losses on non-financial assets (up \in 6 million) above all in Romania (land and tangible fixed assets).

-Levies and expenses for special governmental measures rose € 14 million year-on-year to € 25 million.
-The increase resulted primarily from the bank levy in Romania (€ 10 million), which was newly implemented in 2019.
-In addition, the loss from banking business due to governmental measures rose € 3 million as a result of the conversion of Swiss franc loans in Serbia.
+Levies and expenses for special governmental measures rose \in 14 million year-on-year to \in 25 million.
+The increase resulted primarily from the bank levy in Romania (\in 10 million), which was newly implemented in 2019.
+In addition, the loss from banking business due to governmental measures rose \in 3 million as a result of the conversion of Swiss franc loans in Serbia.

-In the reporting period, impairment losses on financial assets amounted to \in 70 million, compared to \in 61 million in the same period of the previous year.
-The application of the revised EBA default definition in risk management for retail customers resulted in an overall increase of \in 33 million in the segment in the reporting period.
-In Bosnia and Herzegovina, impairment losses were up \in 9 million to \in 14 million.
-Albania reported impairment losses of \in 4 million; in the previous year, it had posted a net release of \in 5 million in loan loss provisions as a result of recoveries from corporate customers.
-In Romania, impairment losses on financial assets of \in 39 million were only slightly above the level of the previous year.
-In contrast, impairment losses in Croatia were significantly lower, decreasing \in 16 million to \in 3 million on the back of positive developments in the corporate customer business and parameter adjustments to retail models.
+In the reporting period, impairment losses on financial assets amounted to \notin 70 million, compared to \notin 61 million in the same period of the previous year.
+The application of the revised EBA default definition in risk management for retail customers resulted in an overall increase of \notin 33 million in the segment in the reporting period.
+In Bosnia and Herzegovina, impairment losses were up \notin 9 million to \notin 14 million.
+Albania reported impairment losses of \notin 4 million; in the previous year, it had posted a net release of \notin 5 million in loan loss provisions as a result of recoveries from corporate customers.
+In Romania, impairment losses on financial assets of \notin 39 million were only slightly above the level of the previous year.
+In contrast, impairment losses in Croatia were significantly lower, decreasing \notin 16 million to \notin 3 million on the back of positive developments in the corporate customer business and parameter adjustments to retail models.